Frequently Asked Questions About the Family Reunification Parole Processes

 No. To be eligible under a family reunification parole process, a beneficiary must be outside the United States.

 Q20.
-Can I be a beneficiary under these processes if I am residing outside my country of citizenship (Colombia, Cuba, El Salvador, Guatemala, Haiti or Honduras)?
+Can I be a beneficiary under these processes if I am residing outside my country of citizenship (Colombia, Cuba, Ecuador, El Salvador, Guatemala, Haiti, or Honduras)?

 Q21.
 Can I be a beneficiary under these processes if I am dual national of a country that DHS does not have a family reunification parole process for?

 Yes.
-A principal beneficiary who is a dual national (of a country other than the United States) may be considered for parole under these processes if 1 country they are a national of is Colombia, Cuba, El Salvador, Guatemala, Haiti or Honduras.
-Immediate family members (derivative beneficiaries and add-on derivative beneficiaries) of the principal beneficiary may be considered for parole under these processes even if they are not a national of Colombia, Cuba, El Salvador, Guatemala, Haiti or Honduras, as long as the principal beneficiary is a national of 1 of those countries.
+A principal beneficiary who is a dual national (of countries other than the United States) may be considered for parole under these processes if 1 country they are a national of is Colombia, Cuba, Ecuador, El Salvador, Guatemala, Haiti, or Honduras.

 Q22.
 Does each family member need their own individual myUSCIS online account, including children under the age of 18?